Special Relativity -- Applications to astronomy and the accelerator physics: Relativistic Particle Dynamics

+So far, we have described the motion of a particle in three-dimensional space using the vector-valued function $\vec{x}(t)$.
+This function defines a prescribed curve (or path) along which the particle moves.
+The motion along this path is parameterized by $l(t)$, where $l$ represents a particular parameter—specifically, the arc length in the case of interest.

+It is important to distinguish between the concepts of path and trajectory.
+A trajectory provides a complete description of a particle’s motion by specifying its position as a function of time.
+In contrast, a path is a purely geometric construct, independent of time.
+Paths can take various forms, such as straight lines, circular arcs, or helical curves.

+If we connect the origin of a Cartesian coordinate system to a point on the path, the resulting vector is called the position vector, denoted by $\vec{x}(l)$.
+The derivative of this vector with respect to arc length, $d\vec{x}(l)/dl$, yields the tangent vector to the curve at that point.
+The direction of this tangent vector is determined by the orientation of the curve as traced by increasing arc length.

-We already know from our discussion in Introduction that the path $\vec{x}(l)$ has exact objective meaning i.e. it is convention-invariant.
-The components of the momentum four vector $mu = (\mathcal{E}/c, \vec{p})$ have also exact objective meaning.
-In contrast to this, and consistently with the conventionality intrinsic in the velocity, the trajectory $\vec{x}(t)$ of the particle in the lab frame is convention dependent and has no exact objective meaning.
+As established in Chapter 2, the path $\vec{x}(l)$ has an exact, objective meaning—it is invariant under changes in convention.
+Similarly, the components of the four-momentum vector $mu = (\mathcal{E}/c, \vec{p})$ are also convention-invariant.
+In contrast, the trajectory $\vec{x}(t)$—as measured in a laboratory frame—is convention-dependent, reflecting the conventionality inherent in the definition of velocity.
+As such, it lacks the same level of objective meaning as the path $\vec{x}(l)$.

-We want now to describe how to determine the position vector $\vec{x}(l)_{cov}$ in covariant particle tracking.
-We consider the motion in a uniform magnetic field with zero electric field.
-Using the Eq.(\ref{DDE}) we obtain
+We now describe how to determine the position vector $\vec{x}(l)_{cov}$ in the convention-invariant particle tracking approach.
+Consider a particle moving in a uniform magnetic field, with no electric field present.
+Using Eq.~(\ref{DDE}), we obtain: